Visiting US Student Registration

-Standard courses are courses that start and end on the official dates of a six week summer session: Summer 1 or Summer 2.
-Nonstandard courses have a class meeting schedule that differs from an official six week session.
-Add/drop dates for nonstandard courses are individually determined and can be found next to the course on the Student Link or summer description.
+Standard courses are courses that start and end on the official dates of a six-week summer session: Summer 1 or Summer 2.
+Nonstandard courses have a class meeting schedule that differs from an official six-week session.
+Add/drop dates for nonstandard courses are individually determined and can be found next to the course on the Student Link or summer course listings.

-A full course load in a standard six-week session at Boston University Summer Term is eight semester credits (generally two courses).
+A full course load in a standard six-week session at Boston University Summer Term is 8–10 credits (generally two courses).
 Visiting students wishing to take more than this number of credits should seek approval from the director of Summer Term.
-Overload courses need to be added using a paper registration form.
+Overload courses need to be added using a Summer Add/Drop form.

 All Summer Term courses are assigned a college and departmental code, a three-digit course number, and a section identifier.
 For example, CAS EC 101S A1 means that the course is offered in the College of Arts & Sciences (CAS), by the Economics Department (EC).
 The course number 101 indicates it is an introductory course, the S indicates it is a summer course, and section A1 indicates it is offered in Summer 1.
 Please see Course Codes & Numbers for further information on the numbering system.